Systems Security Foundations for Agentic Computing: Attacks on Agentic Systems: Case Studies

-\textbf{Terminal DiLLMa.} The ``Terminal DiLLMa'' attack hijacked a user's terminal through LLM-powered command-line tools by using prompt injection to generate malicious ANSI escape sequences~\cite{wunderwuzzi2024terminal}.
+\paragraph{Terminal DiLLMa.} The ``Terminal DiLLMa'' attack hijacked a user's terminal through LLM-powered command-line tools by using prompt injection to generate malicious ANSI escape sequences~\cite{wunderwuzzi2024terminal}.
 When a compromised tool, such as the proof-of-concept \lstinline!dillma.py!, processed a malicious prompt, it output specially crafted ANSI codes that the terminal emulator executes, leading to unauthorized actions like clipboard manipulation or data exfiltration via DNS requests.

-This attack highlights a violation of the Complete Mediation and Secure Information Flow principles.
-Insufficient or incorrect input validation and sanitization result in incompletely validated inputs which then trigger unwanted software behaviors, as it happened here.
+\begin{violationbox} \underline{Violation:} This attack highlights a violation of the Complete Mediation and Secure Information Flow principles.
+Insufficient or incorrect input validation and sanitization result in incompletely validated inputs which then trigger unwanted software behaviors, as occurred here. \end{violationbox}

-\underline{Defense:} Implement a sanitization layer for agent output for dangerous ANSI escape sequences before they reach the terminal emulator.
-This becomes challenging as highlighted in \autoref{sec:fuzzy-boundary} when different types of outputs can be created (e.g., with ANSI escape codes, with Markdown formatting, with HTML tag and Javascript) and can be displayed in various settings (e.g., terminals, browsers, text viewers).
+\begin{defensebox} \underline{Defense:} Implement a sanitization layer for agent output for dangerous ANSI escape sequences before they reach the terminal emulator.
+This becomes challenging as highlighted in \autoref{sec:fuzzy-boundary} when different types of outputs can be created (e.g., with ANSI escape codes, with Markdown formatting, with HTML tag and Javascript) and can be displayed in various settings (e.g., terminals, browsers, text viewers). \end{defensebox}

-\textbf{ChatGPT Operator Prompt Injection.} A prompt injection attack on the ChatGPT Operator led to the exfiltration of a user's personally identifiable information (PII) by manipulating the agent through a malicious GitHub issue~\cite{johann2025chatgpt}.
+\paragraph{ChatGPT Operator Prompt Injection.} A prompt injection attack on the ChatGPT Operator led to the exfiltration of a user's personally identifiable information (PII) by manipulating the agent through a malicious GitHub issue~\cite{johann2025chatgpt}.
 The attack began when the operator was prompted to investigate a GitHub issue containing a malicious \lstinline!combine! tool, which, when clicked, redirected the agent to an attacker-controlled webpage.
-The compromised operator was then instructed to navigate to a settings page on another website (where the operator was already authenticated), to copy sensitive PII, and to paste it into a textbox on the attacker's page, where it was immediately captured (see Fig.~\ref{fig:operator-flow}).
+The compromised operator was then instructed to navigate to a settings page on another website (where the operator was already authenticated), to copy sensitive PII, and to paste it into a textbox on the attacker's page, where it was immediately captured (see \autoref{fig:operator-flow}).